CartoDB/CartoDB-SQL-API/doc/sql_batch_api.md

 2. Wrap the query, `SELECT * INTO job_result FROM (SELECT * FROM user_dataset) AS job;`

-3 Once the table is created, retrieve the results through the CartoDB SQL API, `SELECT * FROM  job_result;`
+3. Once the table is created, retrieve the results through the CartoDB SQL API, `SELECT * FROM  job_result;`

+- If you are not creating a new table from a query (via INTO or CREATE TABLE AS), the result will create ghost tables that are not configured for CartoDB

 - There is a limit of 4kb per job.
 The following limit error message appears if your job exceeds this size;